theupdateframework/taps/candidate-tuf-versions.md

 ## Version Number Format

-Using [Semantic Versioning](https://semver.org/), breaking changes will only occur during a major release of the TUF spec (e.g. 1.x.x to 2.x.x).
+Using [Semantic Versioning](https://semver.org/), breaking changes will only occur during a major release of the TUF specification (e.g. 1.x.x to 2.x.x).
 The 'spec_version' field of root metadata will follow this convention, with version numbers in the format MAJOR.MINOR.PATCH.
 This is a standard format used in other open source projects that makes the meaning of a TUF version number change consistent and easily understood.
 The Backwards Compatibility section of a TAP should be used to determine whether the TAP creates a breaking change.
-If the change is not backwards compatible, such as those in TAP 3 and 8, then it will be part of a new major version of the TUF specification.
+If the change is not backwards compatible, such as those in TAPs 3 and 8, then it will be part of a new major version of the TUF specification.
 Non backwards compatible versions add features that change the way that TUF processes updates and so clients and repositories need to use code that supports the same major